openebs/openebs/k8s/demo/galera-xtradb-cluster/deployments/README.md

 This tutorial provides detailed instructions to perform the following tasks :

-- Run a 3-node percona galera cluster with OpenEBS storage in a Kubernetes environment
+- Run a 3-node Percona Galera cluster with OpenEBS storage in a Kubernetes environment
-- Test the data replication across the percona xtradb mysql instances
+- Test the data replication across the Percona Xtradb mysql instances.

 ## Galera Cluster

 Percona XtraDB Cluster is an active/active high availability and high scalability open source solution for MySQL clustering.
 It integrates Percona Server and Percona XtraBackup with the Codership Galera library of MySQL high availability solutions in a single package.
 This folder consists of the k8s deployment specification YAMLs to setup the Galera cluster.
-These include :
+These include:

 - A cluster service YAML which can be used for client connections (pxc-cluster)
 - The node deployment and service specification YAMLs to setup a 3-node replication cluster (pxc-node)